J4S0Nc/Useful.Utilities/Useful.Utilities.md

 | overwrite |allow destination file to be overwritten if it exists. |

-#### FileUtility.GetUniversalPath(System.String,System.String)
+#### Useful.Utilities.FileUtility.GetUniversalPath(System.String,System.String)

 Takes a local file path and translates it into a UNC file path where possible.

 | Parameter | Description |